shilpa2301/Information-Retrieval-Recommender-Systems/README.md

 # Information-Retrieval
 Information Storage and Retrieval

-These documents are created as a part of CSCE 670 coursework at TAMU.
-Documents are uploaded after deadlines are over.

 1. Basic Python File: Basic python understanding and http content parsing
 2. Lyrical Search Engine: